 Outro

-Zero views, period.
-Too bad, because I had planned to see Lake Cushman and the nearby Mount Lincoln and Mount Washington.
-Alas, maybe some other time!
-A few moments of nothingness, and then I went back to join the pups.
+Wow, what incredible views!
+Too bad, because I planned to see Lake Cushman and the nearby Mount Lincoln plus Mount Washington.
+Some other time perhaps.
+After a few moments of nothingness, I returned to join the pups.

-The black lab had somehow got himself onto a narrow ledge while I was upstairs.
-But I was able to guide him down as the yellow pup watched intensely from the saddle.
-I knew he secretly enjoyed the entertainment.
+The black dog magically got onto a narrow ledge while I was upstairs.
+Glad I could direct him down as the yellow pup watched intensely from the saddle.
+But I knew he secretly enjoyed the free entertainment.

 See more trip photos here.